bykhov/bykhov.github.io/_teaching/communication.md

 category: previous
 ---

-I have had the privilege of instructing on various communication-related subjects in various institutions (SCE, BGU, HIT).
+I have had the privilege of instructing on various communication-related subjects in various institutions (SCE, BGU, HIT) between 2006-2022.
 The primary topics can be summarized as follows:

 * Modern communication overview
 * Analog communication